-- spinal stenosis which is a narrowing of the nerve passages in the spine
+- spinal stenosis, which is a narrowing of the nerve passages in your spine

-- ankylosing spondylitis, when a vertebra slips out of position
+- ankylosing spondylitis, which is when a vertebra slips out of position

 - a spinal injury or infection

-- a growth within the spine, such as a tumour
+- a growth within your spine, such as a tumour

-- cauda equina syndrome, a rare but serious condition caused by compressed and damaged nerves in the spinal cord.
+- cauda equina syndrome, a rare but serious condition caused by compressed and damaged nerves in your spinal cord.

 Who is most at risk of getting sciatica?